drivendataorg/youth-mental-health-runtime/README.md

 To test your submission in a local container, save a file under `data/test_features.csv` that matches the format of the actual test features file.
 For example, you could use a set of training examples.
 When you run your submission in a Docker container locally, the file you provide will be included in the container.

-### Evaluating your annotations
+### Evaluating your predictions

-We also provide a script for you to evaluate your generated annotations on the training set.
-The script takes the path to your predictions and the path to the corresponding labels, and calculates variable-averaged F1 score per the competition [performance metric](https://www.drivendata.org/competitions/295/cdc-automated-abstraction/page/917/#performance-metric).
+We also provide a script for you to evaluate your generated predictions using known training set labels. `src/scoring.py` takes the path to your predictions and the path to the corresponding labels, and calculates variable-averaged F1 score per the competition [performance metric](https://www.drivendata.org/competitions/295/cdc-automated-abstraction/page/917/#performance-metric).

 ```
 $ python src/scoring.py submission/submission.csv data/train_labels.csv